jayanthreddy1997/CPPCompiler/README.md

 - To run multiple tests from test folder in the project `./runit.sh`.
 This will create a output directory with their corresponding input filenames.
 - (For debugging) To view the generated Cish code set `print_cish_ast` to true in cppish_compile.ml

-For detailed design details, refer to [this](CompilersProjectReport.pdf) report
+For more implementation details refer to [this](CompilersProjectReport.pdf) report